3xp10it/BadCode/README.md

 - Drupal support is coming
 - CLI that check files automatically is coming too!

+**Note: This project won't save you from every security issues and especially intentionnal backdoor as the code can obfuscated to bypass the regexes.**

 ### Want to help?

 Any help is very appreciated, especially in these areas:

 - Regex (by adding new ones or fixing/optimizing the existing ones)
-- Repositories (by adding more repositories)
+- Repositories (by adding more of them)

 All pull requests that is considered useful will be accepted.